Lewisham Council Homepage Skip navigation

 Housing benefit and universal credit information for landlords

-Find out what you need to know about housing benefit and universal credit as a landlord.
+Find out what you need to know about housing benefit and universal credit as a landlord and how to view your landlord account.

 Universal credit